What are different Payment Networks?

 (b) ACH Credit - know as "Direct Deposit"

-Who are different players involved in ACH?
+Who are the different players involved in ACH?

 (a)Nacha(National Automated Clearing House Association)